ke4ukz/TheaterLightingAutomation/README.md

 ## Kodi Add-on (script.service.ke4ukz.theaterlightingautomation)
 This service allows for control of lights (and possibly other devices) by sending commands over a serial port when playback events occur.
 Almost all parameters are user-configurable, from whether or not to even fade to the fade duration and lighting levels.
-Currently two lighting channels can be controlled (house and aisle), but this may be expanded to three to include an ambient/mood lighting channel.
+Currently three lighting channels can be controlled: house, aisle, and ambient.
-While designed to work on a Raspberry Pi running raspbmc or OSMC, there shouldn't be any reason it won't work on other systems as well.
+While designed to work on a Raspberry Pi running raspbmc or OSMC, there shouldn't be any reason it won't work on other systems as well (I do my testing on Kodi 14.2 on Windows 7).

 ### Configurable Settings (in Kodi)
 * Serial port and speed
 * Dim on pause
 * Dim on screensaver
 * Fade duration
-* Independent selection for controlling house and aisle lighting
+* Independent selection for controlling house, aisle, and ambient lighting
-* Light channel for each house and aisle
+* Light channel for each house, aisle, and ambient
-* Normal lighting level for house and aisle
+* Normal lighting level for house, aisle, and ambient
-* Playing lighting level for house and aisle
+* Playing lighting level for house, aisle, and ambient
-* Paused lighting level for house and aisle
+* Paused lighting level for house, aisle, and ambient
-* Screensaver lighting level for house and aisle
+* Screensaver lighting level for house, aisle, and ambient